 How story dialogue differs from real-life dialogue

-Dialogue should always help to move a story forward.
+A line of dialogue should always help to move a story forward.
 In real life, two people who know each other might engage in half an hour of small talk before getting down to business.
 But in a story, your characters should skip things like greetings and small talk and get down to business right away.

-In real life, people talk over each other constantly.
+In real life, characters talk over each other constantly.
 But that would create chaos in a book or short story.
 Instead, characters should mostly speak one at a time.
 If you rarely have characters speaking over one another, then it’ll have more impact on your readers when it does happen.

 Finally, in real life, we don’t actually know the motivations of different people.
 It’s why we so often ask ourselves “why the heck did he say that?” after a weird conversation with a real-life person.
 But within the confines of your story, you should know what motivates every single character.
 This can help you craft dialogue that fleshes those characters out and moves the story along without breaking the readers’ internal understanding of the characters.
 That way, your readers will never wonder why a character uttered a specific bit of dialogue.